nrfconnect/sdk-nrf/samples/bluetooth/peripheral_status/README.rst

    The RGB LED channels are used independently to display the following information:

    * Red - If the main loop is running (that is, the device is advertising).
-     The LED blinks with a period of 2 seconds, duty cycle of 50%.
+     Blinks with a period of two seconds with the duty cycle set to 50% when the main loop is running and the device is advertising.
    * Green - If the device is connected.

    For example, if Thingy:53 is connected over Bluetooth, the LED color toggles between green and yellow.
    The green LED channel is kept on, and the red LED channel is blinking.

 Button 1:
-   Set Button 1 NSMS Status Characteristic to: "Pressed" or "Released".
+   Set **Button 1** NSMS Status Characteristic to: "Pressed" or "Released".
    Notify the client if notification is enabled.

 Button 2 (the one hidden under the cover):
-   Set Button 2 NSMS Status Characteristic to: "Pressed" or "Released".
+   Set **Button 2** NSMS Status Characteristic to: "Pressed" or "Released".
    Notify the client if notification is enabled.
    By default, this service requires the connection to be secured to read or notify.